Carbon tetrachloride: History and synthesis

 The production of carbon tetrachloride has steeply declined since the 1980s because of environmental concerns and the decreased demand for CFCs, which were derived from carbon tetrachloride.
 In 1992, production in the U.S./Europe/Japan was estimated at 720,000 tonnes.
-In the 2010s, the total amount of CCl4 produced and imported into the US annually was under 70,000 tonnes.
+In the 2010s, the total amount of CCl_{4} produced and imported into the US annually was under 70,000 tonnes.

 Natural occurrence

 Carbon tetrachloride was discovered along with chloromethane and chloroform in oceans, marine algae and volcanoes.
 Natural emissions of carbon tetrachloride are insignificant compared to anthropogenic sources; for example, the Momotombo volcano in Nicaragua emits carbon tetrachloride at a flux of 82 grams per year while the global industrial emissions were at 2 × 10^{10} grams per year.

 Carbon tetrachloride was found in red algae, specifically Asparagopsis taxiformis and Asparagopsis armata.
 It was detected in Southern Californian ecosystems, salt lakes of the Kalmykian steppe and a common liverwort in the Czech Republic.